 In the 2021 Medicare Physician Fee Schedule, CMS temporarily changed direct supervision rules to allow the supervising physician to be remote and use real-time, interactive audio-video technology.
 This change does not require the physician’s real-time presence at, or live observation of, the service via interactive audio-video technology throughout the performance of the procedure.

 The supervision change is temporary because CMS was concerned widespread direct supervision through virtual presence may not be safe for some clinical situations (e.g., is virtual direct supervision appropriate in complex, high-risk, surgical, interventional, or endoscopic procedures, or for patients with dementia, or patients where an in-person physical examination is necessary and important?).
-The direct supervision waiver will expire December 31, 2021 or the end of the PHE (whichever is later).
+The direct supervision waiver will expire December 31, 2021 or the end of the calendar year in which the PHE ends (whichever is later).

 CMS is considering whether or not it should make permanent the ability to fulfill direct supervision via interactive audio-video technology.
 To that end, CMS has requested stakeholder comments on the following:

 Providers, technology companies, and virtual care entrepreneurs interested in telemedicine should consider providing comments to the proposed rule.
 CMS is soliciting comments until 5:00 p.m. on September 13, 2021.
 Anyone may submit comments – anonymously or otherwise – via electronic submission at this link.
 When commenting, refer to file code CMS-1751-P in your submission.
 Alternatively, commenters may submit comments by mail to: